mamdouh-abbas/mamdouh-abbas.github.io/_posts/2016-5-5-deploying_regular_html_website_on_heroku.markdown

 <h4>How To Deploy A Regular HTML Website On Heroku.</h4>

-The `Heroku` is one of the most pupular `PAAS` program as a service, and used for `server side application` so it suppose that you have a server side programming language such as `php`, `ruby`, `java` and so on.
+The `Heroku` is one of the most pupular `PAAS` program as a service, and used for `server side application` so it supposes that you have a server side programming language such as `php`, `ruby`, `java` and so on.

 So, For non server side application, we have a problem to deploy on `heroku`, but you can overcome it.